Jordan Levy

-Jordan Levy (November 4, 1943) is an American Independent politician and talk radio host from Worcester, Massachusetts.
+Jordan Levy (November 4, 1943 – October 5, 2023) was an American Independent politician and talk radio host from Worcester, Massachusetts.
 He served as the Mayor of Worcester on two occasions, first from 1981 to 1982 and the second time from 1988 to 1993.
-He is the host of The Jordan Levy Show on WTAG (580-AM) from 3–6 PM on weekdays.
+He was the host of The Jordan Levy Show on WTAG (580-AM) from 3–6 PM on weekdays.

-Early life

-Levy was born in Worcester, Massachusetts on November 4, 1943.

 Mayor of Worcester, Massachusetts

 Plan E appointed mayor

 When Levy first became mayor, Worcester had a Plan E government.
 The office of mayor was a largely ceremonial office.
 City government in Worcester was organized as a 9-member city council (all at-large), a ceremonial mayor elected from the council by the councilors, and a council-appointed city manager.
 The manager oversees the daily administration of the city, makes all appointments to city offices, and can be removed at any time by a majority vote of the council.
 The mayor chairs the city council and the school committee, and does not have the power to veto any vote.